 The Patriot Air Process

-The Patriot Air Process is simple, straightforward and convenient.
+The Patriot Air Process is simple, straightforward, and convenient.
 Call or click to schedule an appointment with one of our knowledgeable technicians.
-From there, we’ll build a free plan and estimate designed around your needs and have you relaxing in your perfectly climate-controlled home in no time.
-In four simple steps, see for yourself why we are the top HVAC Company in Columbus, Ohio.
+From there, we will build a free plan and service estimate designed around your needs that will have you relaxing in your perfectly climate-controlled home in no time.
+In four simple steps, see for yourself why we are the top HVAC company serving Columbus, Ohio.

 Schedule an Appointment